Snowflake-Labs/terraform-provider-snowflake/MIGRATION_GUIDE.md

 ## v0.93.0 ➞ v0.94.0

+### *(breaking change)* changes in snowflake_scim_integration

+In order to fix issues in v0.93.0, when a resource has Azure scim client, `sync_password` field is now set to `default` value in the state.
+State will be migrated automatically.

 ### *(new feature)* new snowflake_account_role resource

 Already existing `snowflake_role` was deprecated in favor of the new `snowflake_account_role`.
 The old resource got upgraded to